mehulpatel/vspl/README.md

 ##### Migration or Table

 ```
-you can also import "audit_entry.sql" directly in your DB.
+you need to import "audit_entry.sql" directly in your DB.
 ```

 ##### Module